maschmax/getweekdays.test/README.md

 In document-root you find setup_database.sql, execute it to setup the database.

+## PhpUnit
+To make the phpunit tests to run properly.

+To enable PHPUnit in PHPStorm, go to Settings`->`Languages & Frameworks`->`PHP`->`Test Frameworks.
+Check the Use Composer autoloader option and point the path to your autoload.php script from the vendor folder (this folder is also created by Composer).

 ## Run the project

 If you use the PHP-built-in server use this command `sudo php -S localhost:80 -t getweekdays.test/public`